 Also receiving individual honors for ODU, Chrissy Horn earned second team All-BIG EAST accolades and goalkeeper Kealsie Robles was named second team VaSID All-State.

-Last year, Hodge also served as the travel club coordinator for Potomac Rapids Field Hockey Club in Leesburg, Virginia.
+In 2015, Petropulos also served as the travel club coordinator for Potomac Rapids Field Hockey Club in Leesburg, Virginia.

-During her playing career at Old Dominion, Hodge was a four-time NFHCA National Academic Squad member and helped lead the Lady Monarchs to back-to-back CAA titles in 2010 and 2011 and a Final Four appearance in 2011.
+During her playing career at Old Dominion, Petropulos was a four-time NFHCA National Academic Squad member and helped lead the Lady Monarchs to back-to-back CAA titles in 2010 and 2011 and a Final Four appearance in 2011.
 She was named to the CAA All-Rookie squad in 2009 and earned NSCA All-American honors in 2011.

-Hodge, a native of Downington, Pennsylvania, graduated from ODU in May of 2013 with a degree in exercise science and a minor in recreational therapy.
+Petropulos, a native of Downington, Pennsylvania, graduated from ODU in May of 2013 with a degree in exercise science and a minor in recreational therapy.